kubawajs/nursery-nav/README.md

 ### Known bugs

-* [x] "Back" button on institution details does not remember parameters of previous page
+* [x] The "Powrót" button on institution details does not remember the parameters of the previous page
 * [x] City and voivodeship filters not selected based on query parameter
-* [x] Price is not visible in mobile view when "Brak wolnych miejsc" chip is displayed
+* [x] Price is not visible in mobile view when the "Brak wolnych miejsc" chip is displayed
 * [x] City dropdown is not filtered based on voivodeship
 * [x] Voivodeship is not automatically selected on city dropdown change
-* [ ] If filters selected on list view, map pin is not displayed on details view when redirected from autocomplete
+* [ ] If filters are selected on the list view, the map pin is not displayed on the details view when redirected from autocomplete
-* [x] Map does not focus on pin when visiting institution details page from direct link
+* [x] Map does not focus on the pin when visiting the institution details page from a direct link

 ## Data source